 You may even take it a step further.

 When a customer signs up for your mailing list, ask them about their specific needs and address them in the video.
 For return customers, you could use data based on previous purchases to personalize email videos.

 Using previous customer data, this video puts together a relevant offer that shows ‘The Robins’ family what deals exist for families with a baby.

 Remember, in certain industries, customers expect personalized service as a standard feature nowadays.
 Personalizing the onboarding experience is a great way to meet those expectations.

 Personalized onboarding videos are a highly effective method of educating your customers on using your product or service.
-69% of customers said that they’d prefer to watch a video to learn about a product or service over any other form of content.
+69% of customers said they’d prefer to watch a video to learn about a product or service over any other form of content.

 Look at this travel agency, for example.
-Each time a customer books a vacation, this travel agency sends personalized onboarding videos that include booking details and instructions to help orient the customer around the resort they’ll be visiting.
+Each time a customer books a vacation, this travel agency sends personalized onboarding videos that include booking details and instructions to help orient the customer around the resort, they’ll be visiting.
 They even try and upgrade the customer through the video’s messaging.

-Use case videos help to illustrate the ways customers can use your product or service.
+Use Case videos help to illustrate the ways customers can use your product or service.